Diagnosis and Symptoms of Melanoma

 Biopsy

-Pathologists then collect a host of information about your skin sample including the thickness of the melanoma, the presence or absence of ulceration, the speed at which the cells are multiplying, presence of other immune cells within the sample, margin status (indicative of whether the cancer cells are seen at the deep/peripheral sides of the sample), and presence or absence of certain marker proteins.
-All of these parameters help the pathologist identify the type/sub-type of melanoma.5
+The pathologist will decide if there is melanoma present in the sample.
+They will collect a host of information about your skin sample including the thickness of the melanoma, the presence or absence of ulceration, the speed at which the cells are grow, presence of other immune cells within the sample, margin status (are cancer cells are seen at the edges of the sample), and other things.
+This information helps your cancer doctor decide how to treat you.

 Sentinel Lymph Node Biopsy